webmin/authentic-theme/README.md

 4. Page loader/spinner got stuck<br>
    To prematurely dismiss a loader, click _once_ the `Escape` key for the right loader and `Ctrl+Escape` for the left, or loader's close button, right next to it;
 5. Can't toggle _checkbox_ in a row of a _table_<br>
    Theme provides an extended support for operations with table rows.
 It's easy to select current row by simply `right-clicking` on it with the mouse (on mobile device `long-tap`).
-Regular `click` on the row will take you to the row's main link.
+Regular `click` on the row will take you to the row's main link;
+6. Default tab after logging in doesn't work<br>
+   You need to set _Authentic Theme_ as default globally.
+To do so, go to _Webmin->Webmin Configuration->Themes_.

 ###Development
 ####Lead developer